P3Senpai/Slovakia2019/README.md

 In this latest version of the FTC SDK (20150803_001) the following changes should be noted:

- * New user interfaces for FTC Driver Station and FTC Robot Controller apps.
+ * New user interfaces for FTC Driver Station and FTC org.firstinspires.ftc.teamcode.Robot Controller apps.
  * An init() method is added to the OpMode class.
    - For this release, init() is triggered right before the start() method.
    - Eventually, the init() method will be triggered when the user presses an "INIT" button on driver station.